crasowas/app_privacy_manifest_fixer/README.md

   Enabling the `--install-builds-only` option makes the tool run only during installation builds (such as the **Archive** operation), optimizing build performance for daily development.
 If you manually installed, this option is ineffective, and you need to manually check the **For install builds only** option.

-  **Note**: If the iOS project is built in a development environment (where the generated app contains `*.debug.dylib` files), the tool's API usage analysis results may be inaccurate.
+  **Note**: If the iOS/macOS project is built in a development environment (where the generated app contains `*.debug.dylib` files), the tool's API usage analysis results may be inaccurate.

 ### Upgrade the Tool